How Sedona Arizona Got Its Name: Sedona Schnebly 1877- 1950

 Sedona Arabella Miller was born in February of 1877 in the area that would become Gorin, Missouri.
 Many people asked Sedona's mother, Amanda Miller, where the unusual name came from, and Amanda always said that she had made the name up.
 Sedona took the name of "Dona" which most people called her, all her life.
-After attending finishing school where she had learned social graces and how to play the piano, Sedona married Theodore Carleton (T C) Schnebly when she was 20, over the objection of her parents.
-The objection?
-T C was a Presbyterian and the Miller family was Methodist.
-After the marriage, T C told his in-laws that he intended to move out West with Sedona, which made a break with T C and Sedona'sparents that never quite healed.
-A son Elsworth always called Tad, named for T C's brother, and a daughter Pearl was born.
+Her father Philip claimed to be the second richest man in Gorin.
+After attending the Gorin Academy where she learned social graces and how to play the piano, as well as a basic education, Sedona became a teacher.
+Sedona married Theodore Carleton (T C) Schnebly when she was 20, over the objection of her parents.
+The reason for their objection was that T C was a Presbyterian and the Miller family was Methodist.
+After their marriage, T C's brother Ellsworth urged them to move to a beautiful place in Oak Creek Canyon in the Arizona Territory just South of Flagstaff where he and his wife lived.
+When T C told his in-laws that he intended to move out West with Sedona, there was a break with Sedona's parents that never quite healed.
+A son, Ellsworth always called Tad (named for T C's brother) was born, and later a daughter named Pearl.

-T C's brother Elsworth had already gone to the Arizona Territory to an area South of Flagstaff and he urged T C and Sedona and their two children to join he and his wife in the beautiful area he now farmed.
-The land which the Schnebly's farmed in the area known as Camp Garden, was along Oak Creek where Talaqupaque Village stands today.
+T C went ahead of his family and purchased twelve acres for a farm and an orchard in the area known as Camp Garden, which was along Oak Creek just south of where Talaquepaque Village stands today.
+Sedona and the children traveled to Jerome by train where TC picked them and their family possessions in a wagon, and Sedona, age 24, and the children arrived in Oak Creek on October 12th of 1901.
+Their first home was a tent house, but several months later, a two story home was built.
 Carl was hardworking and was able to sell his produce in Flagstaff by driving his wagon up the mountain road known as Schnebly Hill Road today.
-Eventually, the young Schnebly family built a two story home.
-Sedona became known for her hospitality and good cooking, so later historical accounts call the Schnebly home a hotel, but that really wasn't the intent.
-As guests continued to come, the Schneblys added a few tents for guests.
-As Carl continued to sell his produce to Flagstaff, he was hauling goods from Flagstaff back to their farm and started a small store.
+Sedona became known for her hospitality and good cooking, so later sometimes historical accounts refer to the Schnebly home a hotel, but that really wasn't the intent.
+As guests wanting to fish and hunt continued to visit, the Schneblys added a few tents behind their home for guests.
+As Carl continued to sell his produce to Flagstaff, he was hauling goods from Flagstaff back to their farm, and they started a small store.

 Three more children were born to the Schneblys, and their farming in Colorado proved successful until the Great Depression combined with a disastrous blizzard , and an outbreak of anthrax, and T C's declining health forced them to a warmer climate.
 After a short stay in Phoenix, the Schnebly's returned to Sedona the town they had established.
 All traces of their former farm was gone.
 They moved into a small house on Jordan Road, (named for Ruth and Walter Jordan) who had established his orchards and farm.
 Sedona helped Ruth ( who was a teacher) with the cleaning and cooking and care of the Jordan's three children.
 T C helped in the orchards when his health permitted.